 For information on general UCF graduate admissions requirements that apply to all prospective students, please visit the Admissions section of the Graduate Catalog.
 Applicants must apply online.
 All requested materials must be submitted by the established deadline.

-In addition to the general UCF graduate application requirements , applicants to this program must provide:
+In addition to the general UCF graduate application requirement , applicants to this program must provide:

 - One official transcript (in a sealed envelope) from each college/university attended.